Fun, Silliness, and Mockery.

 No stranger to updating shows (his Carmen placed the production more than 100 years later than Bizet), BCOS Director Martin Quinn has transported the action from Japan to an English village fete in the swinging ‘60s.
 With plenty of opportunities for added fun, silliness and mockery of the powerful, The Mikado will again demonstrate for all of us the fundamental absurdity of life.

-Tickets go on sale from early March and, if the past couple of years are anything to go buy, will sell very quickly!
+Tickets go on sale from July and, if the past couple of years are anything to go buy, will sell very quickly!
 Don't miss out!!

 7.30pm May 28-30